 \section{Conclusion}

-The paper presents a a fast and efficient graph embedding method for large-scale dynamic networks.
-It was successfully applied to a large communication network during the Covid-19 pandemic, revealing significant communication pattern shifts and identifying individual vertices and communities most or least impacted by the pandemic.
+The paper presents a fast and efficient graph embedding method for large-scale dynamic networks.
 The proposed method has linear computational and storage complexity with respect to the number of vertices and edges, making it highly scalable and capable of embedding even billions of vertices on a daily basis.
 The synthetic study confirms the method's numerical advantages, and its asymptotic behavior is characterized by conditional expectation under a random graph model.
+It was successfully applied to a large communication network during the Covid-19 pandemic, revealing significant communication pattern shifts and identifying individual vertices and communities most or least impacted by the pandemic.
 The proposed method not only allows for direct application to large-scale graph data, but also enables further method development and theoretical understanding within this scalable framework.